open-guides/og-aws/README.md

 - 📒 [Homepage](https://aws.amazon.com/certificate-manager/) ∙ [User guide](http://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html) ∙ [FAQ](https://aws.amazon.com/certificate-manager/faqs/) ∙ [Pricing](https://aws.amazon.com/certificate-manager/pricing/)
 - Use the **Certificate Manager** to manage SSL/TLS certificates in other AWS services.
 - Supports importing existing certificates as well as issuing new ones.
+- Provides Domain Validated (DV) certificates.
+[Validation](http://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate.html) is done by sending an email to 3 contact addresses in WHOIS and 5 common addresses for the domain, for each domain name present in the request.
+- ACM will attempt to automatically [renew](http://docs.aws.amazon.com/acm/latest/userguide/how-domain-validation-works.html) a certificate issued by Amazon.
+It will first attempt to connect to the domain on HTTPS and check that the certificate used by the domain is the same with the certificate that it intends to renew.
+Failing that, ACM will attempt manual validation by sending emails to all domains in the certificate.

 ### Certificate Manager Alternatives and Lock-in